 Does that sound cool?
 Yeah!
 For me, it’s super cool.
 Let’s learn to make Red Cabbage Zucchini Chana Dal.

-Wash and soak chana dal in enough water for about 45 minutes.
+Wash and soak chana dal (split chickpeas) in enough water for about 45 minutes.
 Drain water.
 Add dal to a pressure cooker along with salt, turmeric powder and ½ cup of water.
 Close the lid and pressure cook on high for 4-5 whistles.
 Remove from heat, and let the pressure the cooker cool down.
 Heat oil in a pan over high heat.
-When oil is hot enough add asafetida cumin seeds and mustard seeds.
+When oil is hot enough add asafoetida cumin seeds and mustard seeds.
 Add dried red chilies and let the seeds crackle.

 Add chopped onions and chopped garlic and till they become translucent.